-'Raise the ceiling': Antonio Brown welcomes pressure of $68M deal
+'Raise the ceiling:' Antonio Brown welcomes pressure of $68M deal

 Brown's best season came with Martavis Bryant on the other side of the formation for most of it.
 In 2015, a legitimate deep threat gave Brown more operating room in the open field, resulting in 136 catches.

-Brown says he's excited for Bryant's return -- as well as "his growth, his development" -- after missing all of 2016 due to drug-related suspension.
+Brown says he's excited for Bryant's return -- as well as "his growth, his development" -- after being suspended for all of 2016 for violating the league's substance abuse policy.
 But Bryant will need to prove his reliability over time.

 Brown knows he can rely on Ben Roethlisberger.
 And months after completing his contract, Brown said "of course" he had Roethlisberger's return for a 14th season in mind during negotiations.
-He wants to play the years of his contract with Roethlisberger, who contemplated retirement but ultimately committed to 2017, throwing him the ball.
+He wants to play the years of his contract with Roethlisberger -- who contemplated retirement but ultimately committed to 2017 -- throwing him the ball.

-"I wasn't surprised (he returned)," Brown said.
+"I wasn't surprised [he returned]," Brown said.
 "Ben is a warrior.
 He's been through it all.
 Never questioned his commitment.
 I wouldn't want to play with anyone else."

 Brown at peak performance might just keep Roethlisberger around.